Morocco with Kids | 15 Top Things To Do And See

 Take a guided tour or explore the labyrinth of twists and turns on your own to discover some of the many hidden gems at your own family’s pace.

-The famous Jemaa el-Fnaa square is not for the faint-hearted and is best visited in the morning when it’s less crowded.
 As evening falls, the lights come on, and the vibe changes up a gear with music and street performers vying for the crowds.
-Find your own perfect sunset spot on one of its many restaurant balconies before immersing yourself into the vibrant party atmosphere.
+Find your own perfect sunset spot on one of its many restaurant balconies before immersing yourself in the vibrant party atmosphere.

 3. Ride a Camel Or Quad Bike in the Desert